billg-splunk/javashop-otel/README.md

 NOTE: We added additional span information, which we call "Custom Attributes" here at Splunk, in this case our "Custom Attributes" are "Parameter Values at Time of Latency".

-In our exmaple  the "Location" tag was created due our handy Annotator, that did the [OpenTelemetry Annotations](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) for us.
+In our exmaple  the "myInt" tag was created due our handy Annotator, that did the [OpenTelemetry Annotations](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ) for us.

 Using nano: